dawapaljor/sft-report/src/pages/content/0-report.md

 <img class="img-sm mx-auto" src="/images/Screen-Shot-2024-03-01-at-11.40.57-AM.png" alt="Screen Shot 2024-03-01 at 11.40.57 AM" >

-Yang Baohai is reportedly the president of the Bay Area Fujian Ren Association (福建人在湾区联谊会), a united front group in the San Francisco Bay area.<sup>[^183]</sup> In April 2021, Yang Baohai met Chen Heng, vice-chair of the Fukien American Association, in New York City at an event that was videotaped and posted online.<sup>[^184]</sup> Chen Heng was also present on the streets of San Francisco, attempting to snatch the banner from the Tibetan protester on the flagpole outside the Hyatt Regency on the 15th.
+Yang Baohai is reportedly the president of the Bay Area Fujian Ren Association (福建人在灣區聯誼會), a united front group in the San Francisco Bay area.<sup>[^183]</sup> In April 2021, Yang Baohai met Chen Heng, vice-chair of the Fukien American Association, in New York City at an event that was videotaped and posted online.<sup>[^184]</sup> Chen Heng was also present on the streets of San Francisco, attempting to snatch the banner from the Tibetan protester on the flagpole outside the Hyatt Regency on the 15th.

 >Yang Baohai has appeared at various pro-CCP demonstrations together with other united front figures.

 > Yang was photographed by a Chinese-language media outlet at a protest against the visit of then-vice president of Taiwan William Lai Ching-te (賴清德) to San Francisco on August 16, 2023.<sup>[^185]</sup> The outlet reports that Liu held a megaphone and led CCP supporters in chanting slogans.
 He told the publication that he is Fujianese.
-The publication reported that “nearly 100” CCP supporters protested outside the Hyatt Regency.<sup>[^186]</sup> The united front leader from Oregon, Jing Dongsheng was also at that proteSt During Xi Jinping’s stay in San Francisco, Jing participated in the harassment and intimidation of one protester and appeared to act as a scout on the lookout for protesters as well (see above).
+The publication reported that “nearly 100” CCP supporters protested outside the Hyatt Regency.<sup>[^186]</sup> The united front leader from Oregon, Jing Dongsheng was also at that protest During Xi Jinping’s stay in San Francisco, Jing participated in the harassment and intimidation of one protester and appeared to act as a scout on the lookout for protesters as well (see above).

 > Yang also participated in a united front protest against the visit of then-president of Taiwan Tsai Ing-wen’s to Los Angeles in April 2023.
 There, he’s pictured with a united front figure from San Francisco, He Konghua (何孔華), who was at the airport on November 17, the day of Xi’s departure (see below).
-Two other united front figures, Jing Dongsheng and Chen Zhaojin,were also on the streets of San Francisco and attended that anti-Tsai proteSt  CCP supporters were reportedly paid $400 each to demonstrate against Tsai.<sup>[^187]</sup>
+Two other united front figures, Jing Dongsheng and Chen Zhaojin, were also on the streets of San Francisco and attended that anti-Tsai protest  CCP supporters were reportedly paid $400 each to demonstrate against Tsai.<sup>[^187]</sup>

 > On August 20, 2019, Yang Baohai organized a demonstration against Hong Kong solidarity protests in San Francisco in support of the mass pro-democracy protests in Hong Kong going on at that time.
 On May 27, 2021, members of his group tried to bar Hong Kong protesters from participating in an “anti-Asian hate” rally in San Francisco that Yang was involved in organizing.
-The Hong Kongers held signs reading, “Liberate Hong Kong,” “Free Uyghurs,” and “CCP is the real raciSt” The attempt by members of Yang’s group to prevent Hong Kongers from joining the anti-Asian hate rally led to verbal and even physical altercations.<sup>[^188]</sup>
+The Hong Kongers held signs reading, “Liberate Hong Kong,” “Free Uyghurs,” and “CCP is the real racist” The attempt by members of Yang’s group to prevent Hong Kongers from joining the anti-Asian hate rally led to verbal and even physical altercations.<sup>[^188]</sup>

 > Yang also participated in the planning of the premiere of the film, “My Motherland and Me,” to celebrate the 70th anniversary of the founding of the PRC in October 2019,<sup>[^189]</sup> and participated in a Lunar New Year celebration in San Francisco together with Deputy Consul General Zou Yonghong, Director Wang Yiming, and Consul Song Yutong of the PRC Consulate General in San Francisco.<sup>[^190]</sup>